aldoBangun/portfolio-website/README.md

 ## Bugs 🐞

-- Tailwind backdrop-filter utilites seems not working 😥
+- Tailwind backdrop-filter utilites seems not working (Fixed, but...) 😥
+- backdrop-filter not working well when using mix-blend-mode 😫